Updated on 2024-07-01 GMT+08:00

 Task Name

-You can create a custom name for a data masking task.
+You can customize the name of a data masking task.

 The task name must meet the following requirements: